cap-js/docs/README.md

   ➜  press h to show help
 ```

-Once this is running, if you are reading this documentation at https://cap.cloud.sap/ anytime you press the `l` shortcut key it will open the locally hosted site you just set up at the same page.
+Once this is running, if you are reading this documentation at https://cap.cloud.sap/ anytime you press <key>l</key> it opens the locally hosted site at the same page.

 ## Code of Conduct